Exawind/exawind-builder/doc/source/basic.rst

       # Clone the repository
       git clone --recurse-submodules https://github.com/exawind/nalu-wind.git

+      # Switch to a different branch if necessary

 #.
 Create build directory and link build script.
 In this tutorial, we will use
    the ``gcc`` compiler.
 Replace ``gcc`` with ``clang`` or ``intel`` to switch